-Marc Breslow formerly held two positions in Massachusetts state government: Director of Transportation & Buildings Policy with the Executive Office of Energy & Environmental Affairs, and Director of the Electric Power Division of the Department of Public Utilities.
+Marc Breslow has an extensive background developing policies to cut greenhouse gas emissions, focusing in recent years on carbon pollution pricing.
+He has conducted studies forecasting the impacts of such pricing and designed legislation to implement it for several states.
+Breslow formerly held two positions in Massachusetts state government: Director of Transportation & Buildings Policy with the Executive Office of Energy & Environmental Affairs, and Director of the Electric Power Division of the Department of Public Utilities.
 In 2010, he had a leading role in developing and writing the state’s Clean Energy and Climate Plan for 2020.
 Before joining state government, Breslow was the founding Executive Director of the Massachusetts Climate Action Network.
 He has a Ph.D. in Economics from the University of Massachusetts-Amherst.

 Board of Directors